jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 * __AND__ rules:
     * Map to __HAS-A__ relationships in the design.
     * Map to field attributes in the class implementation.
-    * Map to a method that consumes tokens, recursively call the rule methods recursively that define the rule and assemble all elements into an object.
+    * Map to a method that consumes tokens, call the rule methods recursively that define the rule and assemble all elements into an object.

 The `Parser` implementation will mirror the steps that were taken for the [class implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html).
 Even the tests will basically be the same, except now they will be confirming the `Parser`’s ability to create and construct to the class objects rather than the functionality of the classes themselves.